East Horsley: Demography and housing

 East Horsley had 1,343 detached homes (of which 1,309 were inhabited) and fewer than 183 of any other dwelling types at the 2011 census, and a high proportion of business-owners and directors, accordingly it was deemed Britain's "richest village" by The Daily Telegraph in 2011 and again in 2015.

 The average level of accommodation in the region composed of detached houses was 28%, the average that was apartments was 22.6%.

 The proportion of households in East Horsley who owned their home outright was 19.3% above the regional average.
 The proportion who owned their home with a loan was 0.3% greater than the regional average; providing overall a lower proportion than average of rented residential property relative to the average in Surrey, the district and the country.

 Politics

 Local government is administered by Guildford Borough Council and Surrey County Council.

 At Surrey County Council, one of the 81 representatives represents the area within the Horsleys division.

-At Guildford Borough Council the ward of the borough is deemed appropriate to be best represented under the current constitution by three councillors.
+At Guildford Borough Council the ward of the borough is represented by three councillors.

-East Horsley is in Mole Valley.
-At the elections since its inception a Conservative has won it.
+East Horsley is in Guildford parliamentary constituency.